jjdelorme/ContosoUniversity/README.md

                     });
     ```

-1. You'll notice we only use this if we're running production as you don't want your production logs to get mixed with your local debugging or other environments.
-This is also driven off the standard `ASPNETCORE_ENVIRONMENT` environment variable that we set earlier.
-[By default](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0#environments) if you do not set this ASP.NET Core  uses the value `Production`.
+   The application uses Cloud Logging only for production environments, such as when the application is deployed to Cloud Run.
+This is also driven off the standard `ASPNETCORE_ENVIRONMENT` environment variable that you set earlier.
+If you don't set this variable, ASP.NET Core uses the value `Production` [By default](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0#environments).

 ## Putting it all together